Small and Friendly Errors with Cider

 Figure 3: Emacs cider eval error overlay displayed as a full green block.

 I was still seeing the error in the echo area.
-So I did a quick
+So I did a quick (setf debug-on-message "nothing") and found cider--display-interactive-eval-result calls message.

-The visibility of the message is controlled by cider-use-overlays
+The visibility of the message is controlled by cider-use-overlays.

 (setq-default cider-use-overlays t)